hakyimlab/Training/README.md

 - This lesson covers more commands[link](http://swcarpentry.github.io/shell-novice/05-loop/index.html)
 - This is a great cheatsheet for using the command line and shell scripting, including flow control and function declaration: [link](https://devhints.io/bash)
 - Knowledge of some bash commands can go a long way.
 Comfort with `grep`, `awk`, `sed`, and `xargs` might go a long way.
+### Sqlite
+Some knowledge of sqlite will be useful.
+See vignette [here](https://cran.r-project.org/web/packages/RSQLite/vignettes/RSQLite.html)
 # Workflowr
 Workflowr integrates R and GitHub to make scientific projects easier, more organized, and more reproducible.
 - [workflowr](https://jdblischak.github.io/workflowr/articles/wflow-01-getting-started.html)